IgniteUI/indigo-design-docfx/en/components/grid-row-filter.md

 ## Filter State

 The Row Filter Header Cells come with a `Filter State` override in Sketch that lets you configure whether a filtering condition has been applied on a given column.
-By default, it shows **Empty**, but you may set it to Filtered and specify conditions via the [Chip](chips.md) it contains.
+By default, it shows **Empty**, but you may set it to **Filtered** and specify conditions via the [Chip](chips.md) it contains.
+In Figma the Row Filtering is one of the Grid Header Cell types, that can be switched from the property panel.
+By default the filtering is set to **Empty**, but you can easily switch it to **Filtered** via the `Type` property.
 In Adobe XD things are organized in a similar fashion via the  `Filter State` layer that uses the `Component States` paradigm to let you easily switch between states.

 ## Additional Resources